-According to an investigation by Miami news station WLRN, FEMA (Federal Emergency Management Agency) has paid a whopping US$75 million to Carnival Cruise Line to use one of its cruise ships to house federal aid workers in the wake of Hurricane Maria.
+According to the Miami-based news media WLRN, FEMA (Federal Emergency Management Agency) has paid a whopping US$75 million to Carnival Cruise Line to use one of its cruise ships to house federal aid workers in the wake of Hurricane Maria.

-WLRN has obtained documents from the agreement which showed over 2,000 FEMA workers were to be hosted on Carnival Fascination while relief work continued on U.S. Virgin Islands in the 4 months after the storm.
+WLRN has obtained documents from the agreement which showed over 2,000 FEMA workers were to be hosted on Carnival Fascination while relief work continued on USVI in the 4 months after the storm.
 Despite the rules in the US$74.7 million contract, less than 800 people per night slept onboard the ship, not the 2,056 which FEMA promised as part of the deal.

 The contract for the "floating hotel" cost more than the amount of money given by FEMA to victims of the storm during that same time frame.